christophergandrud/blpopt/README.md

     auth_token = "ADD TOKEN")
 ```

-Note: currently blpopt is in a private GitHub repo.
+Note: the package is in a private GitHub repo.
 You need to
 add your auth token (if you have access) to download using devtools.

 ## Example